eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 ```
 ## Conclusion

 Now our UDP server is capable of handling multiple client requests simultaneously.
 Here we have achieved concurrency using multithreading.
 We are creating a new thread for each of the incoming client requests.In the previous stage we have seen how to make a server concurrent using epoll mechanism in which only a single thread is being used.
-Most of the modern web servers use epoll mechanism for obtaining concurrency.
+Most of modern web servers use epoll mechanism for obtaining concurrency.